calc_source_sum

 • hi (number, optional) – If both are None or both are set then sum up over the given band.
 If only one is set then use the model value in the selected bin.
 The units for lo and hi are given by the current analysis setting.

-• id (int or str, optional) – Use the source expression associated with this data set.
+• id (int, str, or None, optional) – Use the source expression associated with this data set.
 If not given then the default identifier is used, as returned by get_default_id.

-• bkg_id (int or str, optional) – If set, use the model associated with the given background component rather than the source model.
+• bkg_id (int, str, or None, optional) – If set, use the model associated with the given background component rather than the source model.

 Returns: